 She said that she was able to see him and that he has a “very long road ahead of him.”

-Tolson said it was unclear why Adams took two guns to the Lesslie property in Rock Hill, a city of 74,000 residents just across the border from Charlotte, North Carolina.
+Sheriff Tolson said it was unclear why Adams took two guns to the Lesslie property in Rock Hill, a city of 74,000 residents just across the state line from Charlotte, North Carolina.

-“There’s nothing about this right now that makes sense to any of us,” the sheriff said.
+“There’s nothing about this right now that makes sense to any of us,” Tolson said.

 A statement from the doctor’s four children said the family is dealing with unimaginable loss.